surgosan/ESP32_Projects/ESP32-S3-WROOM-2/Projects/DC_Motors_Rotary_and_Joystick/README.md

 This project familiarizes with electrical components such as wiring and power supplies, PWM, and the Arduino IDE.

-This setup can be applied to robotics and anything would need to move along 2d plane.
+This setup can be applied to robotics and anything that would need to move along 2d plane.

 ![Overview](media/IMG_3474.jpg)